mdinicola/supereffective/README.md

    You can use the `db` service in `docker-compose.yml` to spawn a local DB using Docker, or or use a provider like Neon.tech, then configure the database env vars in:
    - packages/database/.env
    - packages/website/.env.local
+5. Build the dist files of the different monorepo packages: `pnpm build`

-1. Run the website in development mode: run any of: `pnpm dev` / `make`.
+6. Run the website in development mode: run any of: `pnpm dev` / `make`.
-2. Open http://localhost:3001 or run `pnpm open` to open the website in your browser.
+7. Open http://localhost:3001 or run `pnpm open` to open the website in your browser.
 Other URLs:
    - Dev Mail server: http://localhost:1080

+Or all in one command: `pnpm codegen && pnpm build && pnpm db:migrate && pnpm dev && pnpm open`

 ## Maintenance scripts